Petu97/WebsSocketsChat/README.md

 # WebsSocketsChat

-This is a real time chat nodejs application.
+This is a very simple real time chat nodejs application.
 How to run:
   1. Download project
   2. Go to folders directory and run server.js